Use the buttons below to access the databases with Chrome, Firefox, or Microsoft Edge:

 - The Population Estimates Database provides estimates of breeding population size at multiple scales for U.S. and Canadian landbirds only.

 The PIF Databases were developed with the input of dozens of ornithological experts from 10 countries.
 They are managed by Bird Conservancy of the Rockies and form the scientific basis for the 2016 PIF Landbird Conservation Plan, other bird conservation plans, and State of the Birds Reports.

 |February 23, 2021:|

-The Global ACAD has been updated!
+The Global ACAD has been updated for 2021!
 The latest updates include:

 Streamlined and standardized geography and habitat classification for all species from Canada to Panama.
 Added “Urban” (breeding season only; not yet comprehensive south of USA) and “Agriculture” designations subject to further review.